 Fortnite is extremely popular and many gamers find a competitive advantage in using quality peripherals when playing.
 Some of those gamers also hate cables and would prefer a great wireless mouse over a wired one any day.
-But with so many options, and with wireless mice’s once laggy reputation, how do you choose the best wireless mouse for Fortnite?
+But with so many options, it can be difficult to find the best wireless mouse for Fortnite.
+Therefore, in this article we have reviewed the 10 best wireless mice for Fortnite.

-Well, we’ve got a list of options for you.
-Below you will find some of the best wireless gaming mice for Fortnite, from reputable manufacturers, and with great specs.
-They come in various shapes and price points, so it’s up to you to choose which one fits you best – you can’t go wrong with any of them.
+These wireless gaming mice are from reputable manufacturers and have great specs.
+They come in various shapes and price points, so it’s up to you to choose which one fits you best.

 Best Wireless Mice for Fortnite: